manavsehgal/reactspeedcoding/manuscript/c07a-routing-component-layouts.md

 Note that we are using ```{...this.props}``` JSX spread attributes to pass remaining attributes and children.
 Saves us some typing this way.

+The behavior we are intending with ```renderActiveClass``` is to ensure that when brand link is clicked there is no active link indicator, otherwise we get an active link indicator.

 Our ```Navigation``` links are now much simpler.